Amy H. Crockett, M.D., M.S.P.H.

 Contact: 864-455-5032 or firstname.lastname@example.org

-Amy Crockett is committed to caring for medically underserved women; she is the medical director of the Greenville Health System Obstetric Center and a maternal-fetal medicine specialist.
-She received her undergraduate degree from Princeton University and her obstetrical training from Baylor College of Medicine in Houston, Texas.
-Picklesimer completed a fellowship in Maternal-Fetal Medicine at the University of North Carolina School of Medicine in 2007, and received a MSPH from the UNC College of Public Health the same year.
-After graduation, she joined the Greenville Health System faculty and is currently an Associate Professor in the Department of Obstetrics and Gynecology at the University of South Carolina School of Medicine - Greenville.
-Amy has research interests in outpatient obstetrics, prenatal diagnosis and racial disparities in birth outcomes.
-Amy’s current research includes evaluation of outcomes related to CenteringPregnancy group prenatal care, which has been associated with higher rates of adequate prenatal care, breastfeeding initiation, lower rates of gestational diabetes, and increased attendance at post-partum family planning visits.
+Amy Crockett received her undergraduate degree from Princeton University and her obstetrical training from Baylor College of Medicine in Houston, Texas.
+Dr. Crockett completed a fellowship in Maternal-Fetal Medicine at the University of North Carolina School of Medicine in 2007 and received a MSPH from the UNC College of Public Health the same year.
+After graduation, she joined the Prisma Health–Upstate faculty and is currently an Associate Professor in the Department of Obstetrics and Gynecology at the University of South Carolina School of Medicine – Greenville where she also serves as the founding director of the Maternal Fetal Medicine Fellowship training program.
+Dr. Crockett has research interests in outpatient obstetrics, prenatal diagnosis and racial disparities in birth outcomes.
+Her current research includes evaluation of outcomes related to CenteringPregnancy group prenatal care, which has been associated with higher rates of adequate prenatal care, breastfeeding initiation, lower rates of gestational diabetes, and increased attendance at post-partum family planning visits.
 Qualitative research performed by her group indicates women generally find GPNC to be a positive experience, meeting many of their preferences for care.
 She has ongoing research projects with Clemson University faculty, including a prospective randomized controlled trial evaluating the effect of CenteringPregnancy on racial disparities in preterm birth, and evaluating the outcomes of a statewide expansion of CenteringPregnancy group care to 15 new obstetric practices in South Carolina.

 For more information, see her Curriculum Vitae.